joshuacoles/University-Notes/PSkills • Coursework 2/Development.md

 #### Grid Filling

 While Grid initialisation is relatively trivial, simply involving the validation of sizes, and the allocation of sufficient memory (see the `allocateGrid3D` and `allocateGrid2D` functions in `grid.c`), filling the grid is, slightly, less so.
 As per the spec each grid should be equally likely to be generated.
-Hence in the tradition which underlies almost all of mathematics and related disciplines, we simplify the problem into a real number.
+To achieve this we return to the the tradition which underlies almost all of mathematics and related disciplines, we simplify the problem into a real number.

+While conceptually a Grid is a 3D object, in memory it is stored as a contiguous array in

 ```ad-pseudocode
 title: Uniform Random Number Generation